modal-inria/Kernalytics/doc/extend.md

 ### Parser

-Add the implementation of the parsing in a specific function in io.ReadVar, or in an external file, like [ParseVectorReal](/src/main/scala/io/ParseVectorReal.scala)
+Add the implementation of the parsing in a specific function in io.ReadVar, or in an external file, like [ParseVectorReal](/src/main/scala/io/ParseVectorReal.scala).

 The parser must transform an `Array[String]` to a [DataRoot](/src/main/scala/rkhs/DataRoot.scala).

 ### DataRoot subtyping

-Since the data is new, it might be necessary to store it in a new type of container.
-The usual containers used are Breeze container, but anything could be used.
-Each variable is contained in an instance of class which inherits from [DataRoot](/src/main/scala/rkhs/DataRoot.scala).

-The first modification is to subtype [DataRoot](/src/main/scala/rkhs/DataRoot.scala).
+Since the data type is new, it might be necessary to store it in a new type of container.
+The current containers used are Breeze container (such as `DenseMatrix[Real]`s), but anything could be used.
+Each variable is contained in an instance of a subclass of [DataRoot](/src/main/scala/rkhs/DataRoot.scala).
+The modification is to subtype [DataRoot](/src/main/scala/rkhs/DataRoot.scala).

-	- Note that there is a String here, which is similar to the string in ReadVar.parseIndividualVar.
-This could be leveraged when refactoring the data types.
+### Algebraic system

-- If the data type has inner product / norm / distance, implement them in Algebra.
-	- This allows families of kernels to be immediately accessible for this kernel.
+If the data type has inner product / norm / distance, implement them in [Algebra](/src/main/scala/rkhs/Algebra.scala), as this will allow families of kernels to be quickly generated for this kernel.

 ## How to add a new kernel on an existing data type

+A kernel simply is a two arguments function from a couple of the X data type to Real.
+Its integration in Kernalytics in not very hard.

+There are two ways to implement this function:
-- Implement the (X, X) => R function directly in a suitable file, for example [Kernel.scala](/src/main/scala/rkhs/Kernel.scala).
+1. Directly as a (X, X) => Real function directly in [Kernel](/src/main/scala/rkhs/Kernel.scala).
+See the `dummyLinearKernel` for example.
-- Or, alternatively, use the algebraic system, see .
-- Add a corresponding case in `rkhs.IO.generateKernel`.
-- Easy, right :) ?
+2. Indirectly as an algebraic object, to be used as an argument for another function in [Kernel](/src/main/scala/rkhs/Kernel.scala) , like `InnerProduct.linear` or `Metric.gaussian`.
+The algebraic system is discussed in more details in the [overview](overview.md).

+You must then add the corresponding kernel and its data type as a case in [generateKernelFromParamData](/src/main/scala/rkhs/KerEvalGenerator.scala)

 ## Notes